Balasa Dinverno & Foltz LLC Has $3.93 Million Position in NVIDIA Co. (NASDAQ:NVDA)

-Balasa Dinverno & Foltz LLC increased its holdings in shares of NVIDIA Co.
-(NASDAQ:NVDA) by 7.9% during the 4th quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 7,521 shares of the computer hardware maker’s stock after purchasing an additional 550 shares during the period.
-Balasa Dinverno & Foltz LLC’s holdings in NVIDIA were worth $3,927,000 at the end of the most recent quarter.
+Balasa Dinverno & Foltz LLC raised its stake in shares of NVIDIA Co.
+(NASDAQ:NVDA) by 7.9% in the 4th quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The firm owned 7,521 shares of the computer hardware maker’s stock after buying an additional 550 shares during the quarter.
+Balasa Dinverno & Foltz LLC’s holdings in NVIDIA were worth $3,927,000 at the end of the most recent reporting period.

-Several other large investors have also added to or reduced their stakes in the company.
-Endurance Wealth Management Inc. lifted its holdings in shares of NVIDIA by 1.0% during the 4th quarter.
-Endurance Wealth Management Inc. now owns 1,834 shares of the computer hardware maker’s stock valued at $958,000 after purchasing an additional 19 shares in the last quarter.
-Lenox Wealth Advisors LLC lifted its holdings in shares of NVIDIA by 10.6% during the 3rd quarter.
-Lenox Wealth Advisors LLC now owns 208 shares of the computer hardware maker’s stock valued at $113,000 after purchasing an additional 20 shares in the last quarter.
-Rockland Trust Co. lifted its holdings in shares of NVIDIA by 1.4% during the 4th quarter.
-Rockland Trust Co. now owns 1,433 shares of the computer hardware maker’s stock valued at $748,000 after purchasing an additional 20 shares in the last quarter.
-SevenBridge Financial Group LLC lifted its holdings in shares of NVIDIA by 0.6% during the 4th quarter.
-SevenBridge Financial Group LLC now owns 3,605 shares of the computer hardware maker’s stock valued at $1,883,000 after purchasing an additional 20 shares in the last quarter.
-Finally, Farmers & Merchants Investments Inc. lifted its holdings in shares of NVIDIA by 1.1% during the 4th quarter.
-Farmers & Merchants Investments Inc. now owns 1,862 shares of the computer hardware maker’s stock valued at $972,000 after purchasing an additional 20 shares in the last quarter.
-Institutional investors and hedge funds own 65.70% of the company’s stock.
+Several other institutional investors also recently bought and sold shares of the company.
+Jennison Associates LLC grew its position in shares of NVIDIA by 6.6% during the 3rd quarter.
+Jennison Associates LLC now owns 8,302,556 shares of the computer hardware maker’s stock worth $4,493,509,000 after buying an additional 516,044 shares during the period.
+Nuveen Asset Management LLC grew its position in shares of NVIDIA by 3.2% during the 3rd quarter.
+Nuveen Asset Management LLC now owns 5,282,325 shares of the computer hardware maker’s stock worth $2,858,901,000 after buying an additional 161,926 shares during the period.
+UBS Asset Management Americas Inc. grew its position in shares of NVIDIA by 3.2% during the 3rd quarter.
+UBS Asset Management Americas Inc. now owns 2,892,445 shares of the computer hardware maker’s stock worth $1,565,449,000 after buying an additional 90,547 shares during the period.
+Charles Schwab Investment Management Inc. grew its position in shares of NVIDIA by 1.7% during the 3rd quarter.
+Charles Schwab Investment Management Inc. now owns 2,869,768 shares of the computer hardware maker’s stock worth $1,553,177,000 after buying an additional 49,340 shares during the period.
+Finally, Massachusetts Financial Services Co.
+MA lifted its holdings in shares of NVIDIA by 7.3% during the 3rd quarter.
+Massachusetts Financial Services Co.
+MA now owns 2,403,471 shares of the computer hardware maker’s stock valued at $1,300,806,000 after purchasing an additional 163,398 shares in the last quarter.
+Institutional investors own 65.70% of the company’s stock.

+In other NVIDIA news, Director Tench Coxe sold 356 shares of NVIDIA stock in a transaction dated Thursday, January 7th.
+The shares were sold at an average price of $528.73, for a total value of $188,227.88.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, Director Michael G. Mccaffery sold 3,927 shares of the business’s stock in a transaction dated Thursday, December 3rd.
+The shares were sold at an average price of $536.99, for a total transaction of $2,108,759.73.
+Following the completion of the sale, the director now directly owns 13,216 shares of the company’s stock, valued at approximately $7,096,859.84.
+The disclosure for this sale can be found here.
+Insiders sold a total of 4,824 shares of company stock valued at $2,587,435 over the last 90 days.
+4.47% of the stock is currently owned by corporate insiders.

+NVIDIA (NASDAQ:NVDA) last announced its quarterly earnings results on Tuesday, November 17th.
+The computer hardware maker reported $2.91 EPS for the quarter, beating the Zacks’ consensus estimate of $2.57 by $0.34.
+The business had revenue of $4.73 billion for the quarter, compared to analyst estimates of $4.42 billion.
+NVIDIA had a net margin of 25.89% and a return on equity of 32.61%.
+As a group, equities research analysts expect that NVIDIA Co. will post 7.65 EPS for the current year.

-The firm also recently disclosed a quarterly dividend, which was paid on Tuesday, December 29th.
-Shareholders of record on Friday, December 4th were issued a $0.16 dividend.
-This represents a $0.64 dividend on an annualized basis and a yield of 0.12%.
+The company also recently declared a quarterly dividend, which was paid on Tuesday, December 29th.
+Investors of record on Friday, December 4th were paid a $0.16 dividend.
 The ex-dividend date of this dividend was Thursday, December 3rd.
-NVIDIA’s dividend payout ratio is currently 13.94%.
+This represents a $0.64 annualized dividend and a yield of 0.12%.
+NVIDIA’s dividend payout ratio (DPR) is presently 13.94%.

-Several equities research analysts have commented on the company.
-Craig Hallum boosted their target price on NVIDIA from $500.00 to $520.00 and gave the company a “hold” rating in a research note on Thursday, November 19th.
-Rosenblatt Securities increased their target price on shares of NVIDIA from $600.00 to $650.00 and gave the stock a “buy” rating in a report on Thursday, November 19th.
-BMO Capital Markets lifted their price target on shares of NVIDIA from $565.00 to $650.00 and gave the company an “outperform” rating in a research note on Tuesday, October 6th.
-JPMorgan Chase & Co. increased their price objective on shares of NVIDIA from $510.00 to $605.00 and gave the stock an “overweight” rating in a research note on Tuesday, October 6th.
-Finally, Barclays lifted their target price on NVIDIA from $550.00 to $600.00 and gave the company an “overweight” rating in a research report on Tuesday.
-They noted that the move was a valuation call.
+Several equities analysts have recently weighed in on NVDA shares.
+Deutsche Bank Aktiengesellschaft lifted their price objective on NVIDIA from $500.00 to $515.00 and gave the company a “hold” rating in a report on Thursday, December 17th.
+Raymond James lifted their price objective on NVIDIA from $550.00 to $600.00 and gave the company an “outperform” rating in a report on Thursday, November 19th.
+Smith Barney Citigroup lifted their price objective on NVIDIA from $540.00 to $600.00 in a report on Thursday, November 19th.
+Rosenblatt Securities lifted their price objective on NVIDIA from $600.00 to $650.00 and gave the company a “buy” rating in a report on Thursday, November 19th.
+Finally, Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell upped their price target on NVIDIA from $540.00 to $600.00 in a research report on Thursday, November 19th.
 Four investment analysts have rated the stock with a sell rating, three have assigned a hold rating and twenty-nine have given a buy rating to the stock.
 The company has a consensus rating of “Buy” and a consensus price target of $550.27.

-In other NVIDIA news, Director Tench Coxe sold 356 shares of NVIDIA stock in a transaction on Thursday, January 7th.
-The stock was sold at an average price of $528.73, for a total value of $188,227.88.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
-Also, Director Michael G. Mccaffery sold 3,927 shares of the company’s stock in a transaction on Thursday, December 3rd.
-The shares were sold at an average price of $536.99, for a total value of $2,108,759.73.
-Following the sale, the director now owns 13,216 shares of the company’s stock, valued at $7,096,859.84.
-The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 4,824 shares of company stock worth $2,587,435.
-Company insiders own 4.47% of the company’s stock.

 NVIDIA Profile